meteoinfo/MeteoInfoDoc/docs/introduction.rst

 Run MeteoInfoLab:
 -----------------

-On Windows paltform, you can launch MeteoInfoLab by double-clicking "MeteoInfoLab.exe" file, or by run the batch command file "milab.bat".
-The batch command file with parameters will run a Jython script.
+On Windows paltform, you can launch MeteoInfoLab by double-clicking ``MeteoInfoLab.exe`` file, or by run the batch command file ``milab.bat``.
+The batch command file with parameters will run a Jython script:

+``milab.bat test.py``

 On Linux/Unix platforms, you should run MeteoInfoLab from the shell command line; 'cd' into the directory where the above files are located and then type: